AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/analytics/understanding-the-team-tab.md

 ---
 # Understanding the Team Tab {#understanding-the-team-tab}

-In the [!UICONTROL Team] Tab we highlight three important metrics.
+In the Team Tab we highlight three important metrics.

 ## Emails sent with template {#emails-sent-with-template}